It seems we don’t have to look far.

 And when I complain about my appearance, am I really saying that God made some mistakes when he made me?
 That he perhaps gave me the wrong hips or nose?

-Surly I was saying that I was lacking faith in him to take care of me and know what was best for me or to direct my circumstances to my best.
+Surly I was saying that I was lacking faith in him to take care of me and know what is best for me or to direct my circumstances to my best.

 And surely I was forgetting to count my blessings and rejoice in all things and know that all things were working out for my good.